Skip to Content

 Air

 Air circulation is king.
-Ensuring adequate air movement will help reduce the chances of catching Septoria Leaf Spot.
-Allow bigger spacings between plants when first planting out, Plant in a staggered pattern so the foliage cannot be compressed to each other.
-This will greatly help in preventing the spread.
-The biggest cause of the Septoria Leaf Spot is humid weather when water gets the leaves wet.
+Ensuring good air movement will help reduce the chances of catching Septoria Leaf Spot.
+Allow more significant spacings between plants when first planting out; Plant in a staggered pattern so the foliage cannot be compressed to each other.
+This will significantly help in preventing the spread.
+The most significant cause of the Septoria Leaf Spot is humid weather when water gets the leaves wet.

 Mulch